Gopinath-12/Gopinath-12/gopinath.md

-  Hi, I’m Gopinath Chalasani bor and raised in Hyderabad,India.
+  Hi, I’m Gopinath Chalasani born and raised in Hyderabad,India.
   I’m interested in persuing by career toward Data science I’m currently learning all the basic programming languages and softwares related to data science.
   You can reach me on @gopinath_ch                    -Instagram